Local Council Fines

 Quick answer

 Council fines often cover parking signs, no-stopping zones, clearways, and other local restrictions.
-Penalties and review options vary, so always check the details on your notice and verify with the relevant authority.
+Penalties and review options vary, so start with the notice itself: issuing council, offence code, location, time, and deadline.

 Common local council fine categories